suyashmuluk/easymedia/README.md

 ---

-You can simply [install easymedia](https://marketplace.visualstudio.com/manage/publishers/msuyash/extensions/easymedia/hub?_a=acquisition "easymedia extension") on your machine.
+You can simply [install Easy Media](https://marketplace.visualstudio.com/manage/publishers/msuyash/extensions/easymedia/hub?_a=acquisition "Easy Media extension") on your machine.

 Or

-Open the extension tab in VS Code and search for **easymedia**.
+Open the extension tab in VS Code and search for **Easy Media**.